My Great Strides Story

 Kimberly Houston

-It has been a few years but Team Take It Away is back in the fight to help find a cure for cystic fibrosis.
-If you have landed on this page, you probably know a little about our story, or at least know that I have two daughters with cystic fibrosis (CF) but for those who don't, I will share a little more about what CF is, how it affects our family, and why this walk is so important to us.
+If you have landed on this page, you probably know a little about our story but for those who don't, I will share a little more about what CF is, how it affects our family, and why this walk is so important to us.
+I am the mother of two girls, Kelsie (14) and Mackenzie (9), both of whom were diagnosed with cystic fibrosis at birth.
+Cystic fibrosis is a chronic, progressive and incurable disease that is mostly problematic in the lungs and pancreas.

 Cystic fibrosis is a genetic disease that affects chloride transfer in the body which changes the cells ability to bring water to the cell surface.
 This affects every system in the body but most significantly impacts the lungs and digestive system.
 In the lungs, respiratory secretions and mucous are thicker and stickier and more difficult to clear.
 When mucous sticks around in the airways, it can attract bacteria leading to chronic infections and inflammation which, over time, can impair the lungs ability to function properly.
 CF also impairs digestion due to the inability of the pancreas to release digestive enzymes that aid in digestion and absorption of key nutrients.
 Therefore, people with CF often have GI issues and have trouble gaining and maintaining a healthy weight.
 Most people with CF, including both of my children, are pancreatic insufficient and must take a large number of pills called enzymes every time they eat in order to properly digest and absorb their food.